Tiyo98/farewell-cue-collection/README.md

 ## Credits
 Thanks for buhbai and koralreef for the inspiration for this with their guides.
 And special shoutout again to koralreef as I'm basically just copying the formatting of [his collection](https://github.com/koralreeef/anypercent-cuecollection).</br>
 Thanks to Sleepy__Dan__ for feedback on this when learning the chapter for the first time.</br>
-Thank you yujene for contributing a strat.</br>
+Thanks to GrosHiken for checking over this guide and contributing to some strats. </br>
+Thanks to yujene for checking over this guide and contributing strats and helping rephrasing a bunch of sentences for better clarity.</br>
 Thanks to everyone else for reading this.
 ## Updates
 YYYY-MM-DD: Release of this whenever it will be